wigging/chemics/README.md

 - Python 3
 - NumPy

-### Installation
+### Installation and Usage

+Several options are available to install the chemics package.

+Download from GitHub
+1. download or clone this repository from GitHub
-Copy the `chemics/` folder to your Python project.
+2. copy the chemics subfolder into your Python project

-### Usage
+Install locally with pip
+1. download or clone this repository from GitHub
+2. from within the chemics folder, run `pip install -e .` to install the package to your local machine

+Options to install from [PyPi](https://pypi.org) via `pip` and from [Anaconda](https://anaconda.org) via `conda` will be available soon.

 Functions in the chemics package are called with the usual dot syntax for accessing module features.
-For example:
+The example below calculates the density of a gas based on its molecular weight, pressure, and temperature.

 ```python
 import chemics as cm
 cm.rhog(28, 170100, 773)
 ```

-calculates the density of a gas based on its molecular weight, pressure, and temperature.

 ## Modules